The average high school student receives less than 38 minutes of college counseling over four years.

 In a culturally sensitive manner, we introduce students to college access strategies that increase best-fit college transitions, experiences, scholarship awards, and graduation rates while minimizing debt.

-We engage students and families in their schools and communities by providing:
+We engage students and families in the communities where they

-Over 4,500+ students and parents guided through college admission process
+Over 4,500+ students and parents participated in our college-access overview process

 Over $68+ Million in scholarships and grants earned by cohort students

-Over 600+ students provided one-on-one, college access coaching sessions
+Over 600+ cohort students provided one-on-one, college-access coaching sessions

 97% college enrollment rate immediately following high school